datacamp/authoring/docs/courses/slides.md

 - `center_content`, which centers all content in a slide if its value is `true`
 - `code_zoom` (only for **FullCodeSlide**).
 It's value is a percentage (e.g. value 120 means the code is 20% bigger than normal)

-### Slide editing

-The first step of creating your videos for DataCamp, is creating the slides.
-You do this in the **Slide Editing** mode.
-The following screencast will show how to do that.

-Note that the video might not be 100% up to date.
-For example, the usage of `slides_key` is deprecated and replaced by `projector_key`.
-However, the system automatically fills this in for you, so you shouldn't worry too much about that.

-<iframe frameBorder="0" allowfullscreen width="640" height="360" src="//projector-prod.herokuapp.com/?auto_play=false&amp;video_hls=//videos.datacamp.com/transcoded/000_non-course_videos/screencasts/hls-slide_editing.master.m3u8"></iframe>

-### Slide timing

-After you're done with creating your slides, you can time them to videos.
-This is explained in the screen cast below.

-<iframe frameBorder="0" allowfullscreen width="640" height="360" src="//projector-prod.herokuapp.com/?auto_play=false&amp;video_hls=//videos.datacamp.com/transcoded/000_non-course_videos/screencasts/hls-slide_timing.master.m3u8"></iframe>

 ### Previewing slides

 Currently, there are 2 ways to preview the slides you're making: